btcguide/btcguide.github.io/_pages/emergency-recovery/index.md

 title: Emergency Recovery
 ---

-By default, you sign your `2-of-3` transactions on your `2` hardware wallets (Cobo Vault and Coldcard) that [you previously configured](/setup-wallets/).
+By default, you sign your `2-of-3` transactions on your `2` hardware wallets (Keystone (formerly Cobo Vault) and Coldcard) that [you previously configured](/setup-wallets/).
 If either device is damaged/destroyed, you should replace it with a new one and load the replacement device with the same seed phrase that [you previously backed up](/backup-wallet/seeds).
-This means that if seed phrase A was on your Cobo Vault and your Cobo Vault was destroyed in a fire, you would do the following:
+This means that if seed phrase A was on your Keystone and your Keystone was destroyed in a fire, you would do the following:

-1. Buy a new Cobo Vault.
+1. Buy a new Keystone.
 1. Find the backup of seed phrase A that [you previously made](/backup-wallet/seeds).
-1. Load seed phrase A onto your new (replacement) Cobo Vault.
+1. Load seed phrase A onto your new (replacement) Keystone.
 1. Follow [the previous hardware wallet setup steps](/setup-wallets/) to add the new device into your multisig.

 ---